quasikyo/ror2-mods/ThunderRain/README.md

 - Base duration of shocks
 - Base intensity of shocks when dealing damage
 - Base intensity of shocks when receiving damage
+- Maximums for vibration and shock durations and intensities

 #### Operation Behavior
 - Time span over which to sum up intensity and duration